 The congressionally mandated Strategic Posture Commission expressed a measure of concern about the military implications of Russia's nonstrategic nuclear forces.
 It noted that Russia "stores thousands of these weapons in apparent support of possible military operations west of the Urals."
 It further noted that the current imbalance between U.S. and Russian nonstrategic nuclear warheads is "worrisome to some U.S. allies in Central Europe."
 It argued that this imbalance, and the allies' worries, could become more pronounced in the future if the United States and Russia continue to reduce their numbers of deployed strategic nuclear weapons.
-Moreover, some have questioned, if the United States and Russia no longer see each other as adversaries, and a conflict between Russia and NATO is so remote, why Russia feels it needs to maintain so many nonstrategic nuclear weapons or to compensate for the weaknesses in its conventional forces.
-This posture could indicate, particularly when combined with Russia's statements about NATO in its military strategy, that Russia may still view NATO as a threat to Russian security and as a potential source of conflict in the region.
+121

-Others argue, however, that regardless of Russia's rhetoric, "Russia's theater nuclear weapons are not ... destabilizing."
+Others have argued, however, that regardless of Russia's rhetoric, "Russia's theater nuclear weapons are not ... destabilizing."
 Even if modernized, these weapons will not "give Moscow the capability to alter the strategic landscape."
 Further, Russian weapons, even with its new military strategy, may not pose a threat to NATO or U.S. allies.
 Russia's doctrine indicates that it would use these weapons in response to a weak performance by its conventional forces in an ongoing conflict.
 Since it would be unlikely for NATO to be involved in a conventional conflict with Russia, it would also be unlikely for Russian weapons to find targets in NATO nations.
 This does not, however, preclude their use in other conflicts along Russia's periphery.
 As Russian documents indicate, Russia could use these weapons if its national survival were at stake.